turbot/steampipe-mod-oci-insights/dashboards/compute/docs/compute_instance_detail.md

 - How is the instance configured?
 - How many OCPUs are present on each instance?
 - What tags are applied?
-- Which network interfaces is it attached to?
+- What network interfaces is it attached to?